About Schools to Market

-Students will experience a chutney and sauce making master class with chef Ruth Quinlan
+Students experience a chutney and sauce making master class with chef Ruth Quinlan

-, a trip to a pick-your-own farm to collect their produce, a visit to their local Whole Foods Market store to learn about marketing and will finally sell their delicious chutneys at their local Whole Food Market in July to raise money for their schools.
+, a trip to a pick-your-own farm to collect their produce, a visit to their local Whole Foods Market store to learn about marketing and finally sell their delicious chutneys at their local Whole Food Market in July to raise money for their schools food education programmes.

 Schools to Market 2020 Resource Hub